-The more you work with Pop Pays, the more you’ll be familiar with these terms, but here’s a head start in the meantime.
+The more you work with Pop Pays, the more familiar you’ll be with these terms.
+Here’s a head start:

-Brief: Provided by the Brand, the brief is a contract the Creator agrees to when they apply for a campaign.
-It includes details like a description of the desired campaign content (type and amount), due dates, the Brand’s rights to accepted content, caption requirements, etc. Click here for more on the brief.
+Brief: Provided by the brand, the brief is a contract the creator agrees to when they apply for a campaign.
+It includes details like a description of the desired campaign content (type and amount), due dates, the brand’s right to accepted content, caption requirements, etc. Click here for more on the brief.

 Bid: The price that you want to be paid to complete all of the deliverables listed in the brief.
 You include your bid as part of your campaign application.